-Roasting the red peppers gives them a subtle smoky flavour.
-And, throwing them into the mix is a great way to liven up a simple bowl of hummus.
-You can ask Bam Bam, who would happily polish off an entire batch of this (and end up breathing garlic on me for the rest of the day!) if I let him!
+Hummus is a chickpea based dip and there are endless ways to uniquely flavour a simple hummus recipe.
+This particular one uses roasted red peppers which gives the hummus it’s orange colour.
+Roasting the red peppers before adding them to the homemade hummus gives the peppers a subtle, smoky flavour.
+Hummus with peppers is a great way to liven up this simple recipe.
+You can ask Bam Bam, who would happily polish off an entire batch of this hummus recipe (and end up breathing garlic on me for the rest of the day!) if I let him.

-Let me talk about these bagel chips!
+Let me talk about these bagel bread crisps!
 There is more to the life of a bagel than just toasting and spreading on cream cheese.
 I really couldn’t put these down, once I’d loaded them with this dip, they became totally irresistible.

 I will admit that I did struggle with the concept of making straight slices from a circle.
 Perhaps, I need more sleep and am fogged with mummy brain.
 But I’ll tell you, it took me a little while to figure it out.
 Cut the bagels into quarters before you begin slicing and make straight cuts to each piece.
 There!
 Problem solved…..
 It really shouldn’t have taken me so long….

-Roasted Red Pepper Hummus with Salted Bagel Chips
+Hummus with Roasted Red Pepper and Salted Bagel Chips

 For the Hummus